• Skip to main content

 It’s hard to be motivated when things move slowly.
 I recently spent a week obsessing about my slow loading website.
 What’s the point in writing if people aren’t able to read my posts because the site is so slow?

-I can be impatient but seven seconds to load a page seems like a life time and that’s just the front page.
+I can be impatient but seven seconds to load a page seems like a lifetime and that’s just the front page.
 My WordPress admin has been painful to load for ages.
 It’s one of the reasons I don’t blog as much (I know excuses, excuses).

-wordpress-jetpackWell, I decided to get to the bottom of things starting with the admin area.
-It turns out that Jetpack slows down the WordPress admin area because when you activate Jetpack all the free plugins are activated by default.
+It turns out that the Jetpack plugin slows down the WordPress admin area because when you activate Jetpack all the free plugins are activated by default.
 Some of them you may never use.
 If your WordPress admin is slow to load and you have Jetpack, deactivate all the plugins and only turn on the ones you really want to use.
 Make sure you test them one at a time to see which one is causing an issue for you.

 I wanted to use Photon the image acceleration and editing service that dynamically serves your images from the WordPress cloud.
 This means fewer loads on your host server and images load faster on your site.
 Unfortunately, I was having issues with post thumbnails which resulted in broken images.
 This issue may be specific to my current theme so, I might try again when I change my theme.